sendynl/woocommerce-plugin/readme.txt

 = 3.1.3 =
 * Add validation for pick-up points in the checkout
+* Update the order status when a shipment is created via smart rules

 = 3.1.2 =
 * Fix an error when creating a shipment